project-imprimis/libprimis/doc/engine.md

 restricted to occupying rectangular shapes and cannot approximate the forms that geometry can.

-The most visible apparent materials are the water and lava materials.
-Water and lava materials (of which there are eight, four of each type) create rectangular volumes of water or lava in their selected regions.
-Water in particular has features like screenspace reflection/refraction and caustics applied to it in the renderer; lava, while not as impressive, is an animated flat texture.
+The most visible apparent materials are the water and glass materials.
+Water and glass materials (of which there are eight, four of each type) create rectangular volumes of water or glass in their selected regions.
+Water in particular has features like screenspace reflection/refraction and caustics applied to it in the renderer; glass, on the other hand, allows for screenspace refractive as well as specular effects.

-Lava is one of the cases wherein materials are required to be combined; lava and death material are always combined such that contacting lava is instant death.

-Nearly as apparent is the array of glass materials, which create environment mapping windows relatively cheaply.
-Using the four types of windows, it is possible to make a variety of transparent geometry with different shapes;
-additionally glass is capable of screenspace refraction to simulate the ray optics of nonflat glass.

 A more versatile but slower type of transparency is alpha material, which flags cube geometry as transparent.
 The texture's properties determine the effects of